000600/BrainTumorCNN/README.md

 ## The Neural Network

 This convolutional neural network predicts whether or not a patient has a brain tumor based on an MRI.
 The model will predict a value close to 0 if the patient is predicted to not have a tumor and a 1 if the patient is predicted to have a tumor.
 The model uses the pretrained VGG16 base provided by Keras (these layers are untrained in the model) because I found that the model achieved far higher accuracy with it.
 Since the model only predicts binary categorical values, the model uses a binary crossentropy loss function and has 1 output neuron.
-The model uses a standard SGD optimizer with a learning rate of 0.001 and multiple dropout layers to prevent overfitting.
+The model uses a standard SGD optimizer with a learning rate of 0.001 and a dropout layer to prevent overfitting.
 The model has an architecture consisting of:
 - 1 Horizontal random flip layer (for image preprocessing)
 - 1 VGG16 base model (with an input shape of (128, 128, 3))
 - 1 Flatten layer